Contact Us

 Roche, “The Dark Lurker”

-Provenance: An urban legend
+Splinter: An urban legend

 Roche is a nocturnal splinterfolk, preferring to avoid sunlight when possible.
 He tends to spend his days in tree hollows or shallow caves but loves exploring the wilds when the sun begins to set.
 His glowing red eyes have startled more than a few people hiking the woods at night, but this not his intention.
 Roche is actually a quite curious and playful creature despite his eerie appearance.